JainAbhi2411/DineQR/docs/prd.md

       - Waiter name (bold, large white text)
       - Waiter contact info (if enabled in settings): Phone number or extension (medium text, light grey)
       - Status indicator: 'Handling Your Order' (neon green badge)
-      - 'Chat with Waiter' button (primary, neon gradient)
+      - 'Chat with Waiter' button (primary, neon gradient)\n    - Note: '[Waiter Name] is handling your order and will assist you shortly.' (small text, light grey)
-    - Note: '[Waiter Name] is handling your order and will assist you shortly.' (small text, light grey)
+  - **If waiter not yet assigned**:
-  - **If waiter not yet assigned**:\n    - Section heading: 'Waiter Assignment' (neon yellow color)
+    - Section heading: 'Waiter Assignment' (neon yellow color)
     - Placeholder card with glassmorphism effect:
       - Icon: Waiter silhouette or loading spinner
       - Message: 'Your order is being assigned to a waiter' (medium text, white)